The Janitor Who Taught the Surgeons

 He learned by doing, by cutting, by watching life slip and return under his hands.
 He was self-taught in the language of arteries and veins, the choreography of life itself.
 He trained surgeons who didn’t know how to train him.
 He trained surgeons who went on to be the Chiefs of Surgery in hospitals all over the country.

 When Blalock left Vanderbilt for Johns Hopkins in 1941, he took Thomas with him.
 But Hopkins wouldn’t even put his name on the research roster.
-They classified him as a janitor once again, a man with no degree, no title, just skill so rare the surgeons whispered about it like myth.
+They classified him as a janitor once again, a man with no degree, no title, just skill so rare the surgeons whispered about it like an urban legend.

-Then came the Blue Baby Problem—infants born with hearts too malformed to carry oxygen, turning their skin ghost-blue.
+The Blue Baby Problem was a condition where infants were born with hearts too malformed to carry oxygen, turning their skin ghost-blue.
 No one had ever successfully operated on a human heart before.
 Surgeons considered it sacred territory: untouchable, forbidden.

-But Vivien Thomas had already done it—on hundreds of dogs.
-He’d built the instruments himself, tested every angle, refined the procedure until it was as natural as breathing.
+But Vivien Thomas had already done it, on hundreds of dogs.
+He’d built the instruments himself, tested every angle, refined the procedure until it was as natural as breathing to him.

 When the day came for the first human operation, Blalock took the lead.